A Bee With An Orange Stripe

 This bee has a similar lifecycle – hence it is also a bee with an orange stripe!
 This specific species has significant potential for domestication and use in pollination.
 Bumblebees are useful pollinators – highly efficient – and their method of navigation does not require them to orientate on the Sun as much as honeybees do.
 This means they can be used in greenhouses for pollination, whereas honeybees cannot.

-Here we can see two honeybees – the one on the left is a bee with an orange stripe and the one on the right has no orange stripe.
+Here we can see two honeybees – the one on the top is a bee with an orange stripe and the one on the bottom has no orange stripe.
 There is great color variation in honeybees.
-(Photo right courtesy of Dr. J. Cambray)
+(Photo bottom courtesy of Dr. J. Cambray)

 Apis mellifera – our old friends